News about the Arc Publishing platform from the public relations team at The Washington Post.

 Can a Bezos buddy act help fend off Gannett’s bid for Tribune?

 “That Arc platform aims to provide the Post, and its growing licensees, a platform to power the modern business.
 That means individual modules that drive video, mobile, social, user testing, app creation and analytics, among other abilities.
 Those who have seen it like what they see, how it’s architected for integration and growth, even as they realize parts of it require fuller build-out.
 Arc takes a cloud-based approach, hosted on Amazon Web Services — yet another leverage of that other little company in which Post owner Jeff Bezos is involved.”

 Can news publishers take on the tech giants at their own game?

 “The cleverest new business strategy to emerge because of the internet must be Amazon’s cloud model....
 Not surprisingly, Amazon founder Jeff Bezos also owns the Washington Post.
 Arc or elements of it started at WaPo well before Bezos got there.
 In fact, tech teams within media orgs have tried to spin out their publishing tools since CMS became an acronym.
 But having the backing of the most successful person to pursue the model will be a real advantage for them.”

-How The Washington Post built its tool to “re-engage” the attention of distracted readers on mobile
+How The Washington Post built its tool to “re-engage” distracted readers on mobile

 “Its new Re-Engage feature, currently for mobile web, observes how long a reader remains completely idle on a story page or how quickly a reader begins swiping the screen to scroll to the bottom of a story, and then offers a small pop-up suggesting other Post stories.
 So if a lede doesn’t pique my interest and I leave my phone screen for a while, the Re-Engage feature emerges on my screen offering a couple of other story suggestions from the same section.”